rust-practice/cargo-leet/README.md

   ```

 - **generate, -g, gen**
   Generates a module for the specified problem, allowing you to start working on the solution locally.
 You can provide a LeetCode problem slug or URL, or leave it blank to use the daily challenge.
-Pass `-n` or `--number_in_name` to include the problem number in the file name.
+See [Examples](#examples) for passing different options.

   ```sh
   cargo leet generate [OPTIONS] [PROBLEM]